sithmel/diogenes/README.md

   next(undefined, text);
 });
 ```
+If the service is successful it passes undefined as the first argument and the result as second.
+The first argument will contain an exception if the service fails
 As an alternative it is also possible to return a value instead of using a callback.
 It will work anyway:
 ```js
 registry.add("text", function (config, deps) {